 Harbinger receives seventh first place award in 10 years

-Harbinger's 2020 issue, "Outside the Lines," was awarded the Literary Arts Journal Award by Sigma Tau Delta English Honor Society.
+Harbinger's 2020 issue, "Outside the Lines," was awarded first place for Outstanding Literary Arts Journal by the Sigma Tau Delta English Honor Society.
 The issue features student-written and -edited short fiction, poetry, nonfiction, one-act plays and interviews with people in the arts.
 The perfect-bound magazine is also student-designed and showcases a full color art feature and illustrations.